 - No PMI

-- VA support throughout process
+- VA support throughout the process

 Cons:

-- Fewer lenders offer it
+- Fewer lenders offer VA construction loans

 - Builder must be VA-approved